Partner - ELIG Gürkaynak

 The rules and practice on defamation, privacy and data protection are evolving and tested by new developments.
 The scope of freedom of expression and what constitutes defamation continue to be dynamic issues and new precedents emerge on these matters.
-As for data privacy, the laws are still relatively new and the relevant authorities supervising these laws are young.
-New practices emerge every day and entities and individuals continue to increase self-awareness on their rights and obligations.
+As for data privacy, new practices emerge every day and entities and individuals continue to increase self-awareness on their rights and obligations.

 Çitlenbik Sokak No:12